-For travellers looking for an unforgettable experience as well as a bed for the night, Jasmine Coral Jay is unbeatable.
-It’s run by British couple Johnny and Tracey and comprises several rooms split over two yachts in fashionable Ocean Village.
-The accommodation is cosy and comfortable and some rooms come with small bathrooms, although guests are handed a key to the superb Marina Bay facilities as well.
-Guests can take also one of JCJ’s exhilarating speedboat rides out into the Bay of Algeciras, where dolphins leap and cruise through the dark blue waters.
-Johnny also likes to race incoming planes along the water as they hit Gibraltar’s runway – a game that the pilots apparently enjoy too.
-And when it’s time to head out in the evening, the lively bars and restaurants of Ocean Village are about a minute’s walk away.
+Jasmine Coral Jay comprises several rooms split over two yachts in the fashionable Ocean Village.
+The accommodation is cosy and comfortable; some rooms come with small bathrooms, although you have access to the superb Marina Bay facilities as well.
+Enjoy an exhilarating speedboat ride out into the Bay of Algeciras, where dolphins leap through the waters.
+When it’s time to head out in the evening, the lively bars and restaurants of Ocean Village are about a minute’s walk away.

-Looking like a giant cruise liner stranded amongst the greenery of the lower Rock, this vast, whitewashed hotel is where to come if you want smart accommodation with a view.
-All of its 84 rooms and suites face out over the bay towards the Andalusian town of Algeciras and the vast majority have spacious balconies, too.
-The Rock‘s facilities include a bright and spacious bar, a highly rated restaurant, a sea-facing terrace and a swimming pool, whilst an extensive buffet breakfast is included in the price of the rooms.
-The old town is about a ten minute walk away and Gibraltar’s southernmost tip, Europa Point, can be reached by jumping on the number two bus a little further up Europa Road from the hotel.
+Looking like a giant cruise liner stranded amongst the greenery of the lower Rock, this vast, whitewashed hotel offers smart accommodation with a view.
+All of its 84 rooms and suites overlook the bay.
+The Rock’s facilities include a bright and spacious bar, a highly rated restaurant, a sea-facing terrace and a swimming pool, while an extensive buffet breakfast is included in the price.
+The old town is about a ten-minute walk away and Gibraltar’s southernmost tip, Europa Point, can be reached by bus.

-Sunborn Gibraltar offers a range of 5* accommodation spread out over six decks, ranging from the “standard” King Double to fabulous suites and two-bedroom apartments boasting views of the Marina and the Bay of Algeciras.
-Facilities are impressive: there’s a top-deck restaurant where you can enjoy dishes from a north African/Mediterranean menu, whilst the Aqua Bar is the perfect place for a sunset cocktail or for a dip in the plunge pool.
-An extensive spa and fitness centre and a casino complete Sunborn’s luxury offering.
-The bars and restaurants of Ocean Village are about 30 seconds from your bedroom whilst the old town is less than a ten minute walk away.
+Sunborn Gibraltar offers five-star accommodation spread out over six decks, ranging from the standard king double to fabulous suites and two-bedroom apartments boasting views of the Marina and the Bay of Algeciras.
+Facilities are impressive: there’s a top-deck restaurant where you can enjoy dishes from a north African/Mediterranean menu, while the Aqua Bar is the perfect place for a sunset cocktail or for a dip in the plunge pool.
+An extensive spa, fitness centre and casino complete Sunborn’s luxury offering.
+The bars and restaurants of Ocean Village are about 30 seconds from your bedroom, while the old town is less than a ten-minute walk away.

-The four-star Caleta is located in the charming former-fishing community of Catalan Bay, on the sparsely populated east side of the Rock.
-The rooms (which are quirkily kitted out with dental, sewing and shoe-shine kits) offer either views of the Rock itself or of the Mediterranean and many feature balconies from which to better enjoy the perspectives.
-The range of facilities on offer means Caleta’s guests are spoilt for choice: The Catalan Bar and Lounge is a smart chillout space, whilst the in-house eateries include Nuno’s – a 2* AA-rated Italian restaurant – and the Bay View Bistro, which offers some of the most stunning panoramas in Gibraltar.
-And if you fancy hitting the beach, just take the steps down from the pool area.
+The four-star Caleta is located in the charming former fishing community of Catalan Bay, on the sparsely populated east side of the Rock.
+The rooms (quirkily kitted out with dental, sewing and shoe-shine kits) offer either views of the Rock itself or of the Mediterranean.
+The range of facilities means you’re spoiled for choice: the Catalan Bar and Lounge is a smart chill-out space, while the in-house eateries include the Italian Nuno’s and the Bay View Bistro, which offers some of the most stunning panoramas in Gibraltar.
+If you fancy hitting the beach, just take the steps down from the pool area.